rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/ios.md

 `statusChanged:` method notifies on changes that happens to members on the call.

 > *Note:*
-While `NXMCallTypeInApp` is great for simple calls, you can also start a call with customized logic, defined by your backend (by an NCCO [//TODO add link] just as easy, by choosing `NXMCallTypeServer` as the callType.
+While `NXMCallTypeInApp` is great for simple calls, you can also start a call with customized logic, defined by your backend ([using an NCCO](https://developer.nexmo.com/stitch/in-app-voice/guides/ncco-guide) ) just as easy, by choosing `NXMCallTypeServer` as the callType.

 ```objective-c
 [self.nexmoClient call:@[callees] callType:NXMCallTypeServer delegate:self completion:^(NSError * _Nullable error, NXMCall * _Nullable call){...}];
 ```

 This will also allow you to start a phone (PSTN) call, by adding a phone number to the `callees` array.
-To read more about that, see here: [//TODO add link]

 ## 3. Receive incoming call